jackjliew/ai-openscale/connect-wml.md

 # Specify your Watson Machine Learning service instance
 {: #connect-wml}

-Your Watson Machine Learning (WML) instance is where you store your AI models and deployments.
+Your first step in the {{site.data.keyword.aios_short}} tool is to specify  a Watson Machine Learning (WML) instance.
+Your WML instance is where you store your AI models and deployments.
 {: shortdesc}

 ## Prerequisites